 What do you do to help your family/community get active?
-I am the chair person for our local Women’s Network’s Health & Fitness Committee.
+I am the chairperson for our local Women’s Network’s Health & Fitness Committee.
 This past year, I organized an “Amazing Race”, that had teams of up to 10 women “racing” one another from one site to another – over 1100 miles – using step tracking.
 We had over 300 women participate!

-Do you have any tips for others on how to take steps towards improving their well-being?
+Do you have any tips for others on how to take steps toward improving their well-being?
 The best thing I can recommend is to just run the mile you are in.
 Any time that you have a challenge to overcome, just focus on the piece that is right in from of you.
 Before you know it, you’ll be miles from where you started and well on your way!

 What’s your favorite workout song?
 Uma Thurman by Fallout Boy

 Are you training for anything?
 I am training for the Cherry Blossom 10 Miler, and the Cape Cod Ragnar, and then, in May, I’ll start training for my 5th year running the Twin Cities Marathon.